zsichina/LeetCode/README.md

 The static_analysis.sh script performs the following actions:

 + Checks if any errors were found during the static analysis.
-+ Outputs the results of the static analysis, including the number of errors found by each tool.
++ Outputs the results of the static analysis.

 ## Contributing